Agile Lean Leadership in 60 Seconds

 An Agile Lean Leadership Circle

-An ALL Circle is largely modelled on the Classic Scrum Team.
+A Circle is largely modeled on the Classic Scrum Team.
 There is a Strategy Owner who prioritizes the work and has the responsibility for the return on investment.
-There is a Team which has the skills and responsibility to deliver the Circle’s products and services.
-There is an Operations Owner who has the responsibility for the operations, collaboration and constant improvement.
+There is a Team that has the skills and responsibility to deliver the Circle’s products and services.
+There is an Operations Owner who has the responsibility for the operations, collaboration, and constant improvement.

-There is a fundamental cadence to the work, whether the Circle works strictly Scrum based or more Kanban like, iterations that are reviewed in terms of deliverables and include Retrospectives that focus on the operational need for improvements.
-Finally, there is a set of Artifacts that act as collaborative tools and create transparency: Circle Manifest, Main Backlog, Tactical Backlog and Improvement Backlog.
+There is a fundamental cadence to the work, whether the Circle works strictly Scrum-based or more Kanban-like, Iterations are Reviewed in terms of deliverables and include Retrospectives that focus on the operational need for improvements.
+Finally, there is a set of Artifacts that act as collaborative tools and create transparency: Circle Manifest, Main Backlog, Tactical Backlog, and Improvement Backlog.

 Values